johnwalley/react-pub-map/README.md

-# Cambridge Pub Map
+# React Pub Map

-Cambridge Pub Map is a website which lets you explore the pubs of Cambridge in the form of the iconic London Underground map.
+React Pub Map is a website which lets you explore the pubs of Cambridge in the form of the iconic London Underground map.

 <img width="256" alt="Cambridge Pub Map icon" src="public/images/pubmap-256x256.png">